How to Choose DC hipot test kit for transformers?

 Answer:

-1, Fixture plate used - the fixture itself could be contaminated, or does not have enough clearance for the voltage stand off required. (a good rule of thumb is at least 1mm minimum per V standoff)
+1. Fixture plate used - the fixture may be contaminated or lack sufficient clearance for the required voltage standoff (a general guideline is at least 1 mm minimum per volt standoff).

-3, Large natural capacitance of the part (for larger transformers - in these cases increase the RAMP UP time).
+3. Significant natural capacitance of the component (particularly for larger transformers - in these instances, lengthen the RAMP UP time).

-The trip mechanism on the AT during the HIPOT test engages when a dead short or an excessive current has been measured.
+The trip mechanism engages during the HIPOT test when a dead short or excessive current is detected.

-If the trip happens in multiple parts, that you suspect are actually "good", then you should check the fixture being used.
+If the trip occurs across multiple parts that you suspect are actually "good," check the fixture being used.

-You can quickly test the fixture and unit by the following two tests.
+You can quickly evaluate the fixture and unit using the following two tests.

-1, Running the program (ideally 4-5 times) and directly from the AT Editor, with the fixture fitted but NO UUT fitted.
+1. Run the program (ideally 4-5 times) directly from the AT Editor, with the fixture connected but NO DUT present.

-The company is the world’s best DC hipot test kit for transformers supplier.
+Our company is the world’s best DC hipot test kit for transformers supplier.
 We are your one-stop shop for all needs.
-Our staff are highly-specialized and will help you find the product you need.
+Our staff is highly specialized and will assist you in finding the right product.

-You will expect to get failure on the measurement tests (eg, R, LS, RLS, Z, MAGI etc.) as no part is present.
+You should anticipate failures on the measurement tests (e.g., R, LS, RLS, Z, MAGI, etc.) as no part is present.

-However, an HPAC or HPDC tests you have programmed should pass
+However, programmed HPAC or HPDC tests should pass.

-If the HPAC/HPDC tests fail with no UUT fitted, then the fixture is not properly isolating the nodes.
+If the HPAC/HPDC tests fail without a DUT, then the fixture isn't properly isolating the nodes.

-B, the separation of the wiring within the fixture - wires should not cross over each other, as this can result in &#;cross-talk&#;
+B. The separation of the wiring within the fixture - wires should not cross, as this might result in "cross-talk."

-2, Run the program on the unit with NO fixture, and NO UTT connected.
+2. Run the program on the unit with NO fixture and NO DUT connected.

-As above this will test the hipot integrity of the unit
+This test checks the hipot integrity of the unit.

-However, an HPAC or HPDC tests you have programmed should pas
+However, programmed HPAC or HPDC tests should pass.

-If you have a HPAC or HPDC failure with no fixture connected, then please contact us.
+If you experience HPAC or HPDC failure with no fixture connected, please contact us.

 8.3) My AT Screen suddenly flickers during the HIPOT test, is my unit faulty?